graphhopper/graphhopper/README.md

 ### Note

-Note that the edge and node IDs from GraphHopper will change for different PBF files, like if updating the OSM data.
+Note that the edge and node IDs from GraphHopper will change for different PBF files, like when updating the OSM data.